MouseHatGames/The-Ultimate-Nerd-Game/Assets/_original assets/Resources/readme.txt

 Changelog:

+v0.2.1 | 2018-03-20 (but later!)

+* pressing the non-numpad enter in the New Board menu now places the board you're creating
+* whether or not to show Component ghosts is no longer persistent and will be reset to true whenever a save is loaded
+* reduced visual errors on displays and color displays
+* fixed Stack Board iterations not being properly reset to 1
+* fixed the component you're placing freaking out if you rotated a Mount in a specific way
+* fixed an issue where certain saves would lock up the game
+* fixed sometimes not being able to delete snapping pegs
+* fixed the About menu being empty if accessed from the main menu
+* fixed typo in the About menu

 v0.2 | 2018-03-20
 1500 downloads!!
 Holy cow!!!
 Thank you SO MUCH to everyone who's been playing the game and talking about it and building cool stuff in it.
 This update is dedicated to you <3